keedio/flume-ftp-source/README.md

     ```
 12. **Decompress source files on the fly**

-    In many cases, source files may be compressed using a codec such as `GZIP`.
+    In many cases, source files might be present in a compressed format using a codec such as `GZIP`.
 Reading such files in chunks or lines may not be useful.
 To decompress such files on the fly, provide the parameter `agent.sources.sftp1.compressed` in the config file, with its value as the name of the compression codec used (e.g., `agent.sources.sftp1.compressed = gzip`).
-This will cause the Flume agent to read and decompress the source files on the fly and make the decompressed data available in a channel.
+This will cause the Flume agent to read and decompress the source files on the fly and make the decompressed data available in the specified channel.

     ```
+    INFO	Source
     Discovered: testfile.csv.gz ,size: 5441264
     INFO	Source
     File testfile.csv.gz is GZIP compressed, and decompression has been requested by user.
 Will attempt to decompress.